MarkSilverMedia/jekyll-simple/music.md

 ## Collaborative Work

-### The Groovy Galleon
+### The Groovy Galleon (2017-Present)

-[The Groovy Galleon](https://marksilvermedia.github.io/groovygalleon) is both a libre-licensed music archive and a podcast, all rolled up into one nifty little markdown webspace.
+[The Groovy Galleon](https://marksilvermedia.github.io/groovygalleon) is both a libre-licensed music archive and alternative-music podcast, all rolled up into one nifty little markdown webspace.
 As of right now, it consists entirely of my own efforts, but I plan to bring some additional people, whether it be to feature their music or to talk with them on the podcast.
-This project fills the slot that EMAWM had before I began my hiatus from that project, and it will likely maintain my attention even if my friends and I resume posting on EMAWM.
+The podcast launches on June 24th!

-### EMAWM
+### EMAWM (2016-2017)

 ["EMAWM"](http://emawm.tk) (Extremely Musical Artists Will Musicalize) is a public demo archive where I, along with my good friends [Chris](https://christophertom.bandcamp.com/) and [Josh](https://spiffyflinger.bandcamp.com/), posted work-in-progress music.
-We're all currently on a sort of unspoken hiatus from this project for assorted reasons, but we may come out with a collaborative EP in the future. ;)
+You can still peruse the website and listen to a majority of its tracks, but this project is now dead as far as I'm concerned, unless Chris or Josh choose to revive it.
+I totally want to collaborate with these guys again in the future on music-related stuff, but I don't see EMAWM being part of that.

-### Nerd Central / EMAWM Live
+### Live Music - Nerd Central / EMAWM Live (2015-Present)

-I've always described "Nerd Central" as the result of performing slick music in a skype call w/ your internet friends.
-The term was coined for this use in 2014 before I joined I had any involvement in it, and carried over into the sessions I recorded back when I used to be a member of the Scratchbupers group.
-All recordings using with "Nerd Central" in the title can be found [here](http://nerdcentral.emawm.tk/).
-I no longer use the alias now because I hadn't invited non-EMAWM Scratchbupers to our most recent session, which can be found both on this website and on EMAWM under the alias "EMAWM Live".
+Since late 2015, I've done some skype performances with internet friends, mainly with the aforementioned EMAWM guys and [April](tunes.wikipedia.sexy).
+[Nerd Central](http://nerdcentral.emawm.tk) pioneered the concept within the Scratchbupers niche before I became a member, and I'd adapted the term for as long as I held ties to their members outside of EMAWM (The latest session was labeled "[EMAWM Live](https://archive.org/details/el4117)").